-- A. Each Party may appeal the dismissal of a Formal Complaint or any included allegations or a determination of responsibility on the following grounds: - 1) A procedural irregularity under the University policy or procedures that affected the hearing outcome. - 2) New evidence that was not reasonably available through the exercise of reasonable diligence at the time of the hearing or dismissal of the Formal Complaint that could affect the outcome of the matter. - 3) The Title IX Coordinator, Investigator(s), or Decision Maker(s) had a conflict of interest or bias for or against an individual party, or for or against complainants or respondents in general, that affected the outcome of the matter. - 4) The Disciplinary Sanction imposed was arbitrary or capricious or the appropriateness of thesanction. - B. Appeals must be filed in writing within 5 days of being notified of the decision and must indicate the grounds for the appeal.

-- C. The submission of an appeal stays any Disciplinary Sanctions for the pendency of an appeal.
+- A. Each Party may appeal the dismissal of a Formal Complaint or any included allegations or a determination of responsibility on the following grounds: - 1) A procedural irregularity under the University policy or procedures that more likely than not affected the hearing outcome. - 2) New evidence that was not reasonably available through the exercise of reasonable diligence at the time of the hearing or dismissal of the Formal Complaint that more likely than not could affect the outcome of the matter. - 3) The Title IX Coordinator, Investigator(s), or Decision Maker(s) had a conflict of interest or bias for or against an individual party, or for or against complainants or respondents in general, that more likely than not affected the outcome of the matter. - 4) The Disciplinary Sanction imposed was arbitrary or capricious or the appropriateness of the sanction. - B. Appeals must be filed in writing within 5 days of being notified of the decision and must indicate the grounds for the appeal. - C. The submission of an appeal stays any Disciplinary Sanctions for the pendency of an appeal.
 Supportive Measures and remote learning opportunities remain available during the pendency of the appeal. - D. If a party appeals, the University will notify the other party in writing of the appeal as soon as practicable, however the time for appeal shall be offered equitably to all parties and shall not be extended for any party solely because the other party filed an appeal.
-If the basis of the appeal is the Disciplinary Sanction imposed was arbitrary or capricious or inappropriate, the other Party will be given 5 days to respond to the Disciplinary Sanctions basis of appeal after being notified of the appeal. - E. Appeals will be decided by the Appeals Board, who will be free of conflict of interest and bias, and will not serve as an Investigator, Title IX Coordinator, Advisor or Decision Maker in the same matter. - F. The appealing party must meet its burden to demonstrate the outcome was affected by a preponderance of the evidence.
-The role of the Appeals Board is not to re-weigh the evidence.
-The Appeals Board will confine their review to the basis of appeal alleged and may modify the sanction.
-The Appeals Board may modify the Disciplinary Sanction if an appeal on the basis of an arbitrary or capricious Disciplinary Sanction being imposed is granted.
-In the event a Disciplinary Sanction is modified, the other party will be notified of the modified Disciplinary Sanction. - G. The outcome of appeal will be provided in writing simultaneously to both Parties and include rationale for the decision.
+If the basis of the appeal is the Disciplinary Sanction imposed was arbitrary or capricious or inappropriate, the other Party will be given 5 days to respond to the Disciplinary Sanctions basis of appeal after being notified of the appeal. - E. Appeals will be decided by the University President or designee who will be free of conflict of interest and bias, and will not serve as an Investigator, Title IX Coordinator, Advisor or Decision Maker in the same matter. - F. The role of the University President or designee is not to reweigh the evidence.
+The University President or designee will confine their review to the basis of appeal alleged and may modify the sanction.
+The University President or designee may modify the Disciplinary Sanction if an appeal on the basis of an arbitrary or capricious Disciplinary Sanction being imposed is granted.
+In the event a Disciplinary Sanction is modified, the other party will be notified of the modified Disciplinary Sanction.

+G. The outcome of appeal will be provided in writing simultaneously to both Parties, and include rationale for the decision.